A Squash and a Squeeze by Julia Donaldson

 Happy Birthday to A Squash and a Squeeze!

 A Squash and a Squeeze, the first picture book that Julia Donaldson and Axel Scheffler worked together on, is 20 years old.
-They have since collaborated on many others including The Gruffalo and The Gruffalo’s Child.
+Since then they have collaborated on many other stories including The Gruffalo, Zog, Stick Man and Monkey Puzzle.

 The Story: A little old lady complains to a wise old man that her house is too small.
 He advises her to take in a succession of animals who manage to cause all kinds of chaos.
 It really is a squash and a squeeze once there are five occupants in the house so the wise old man tells the little old lady to take them all out again.
 Once the little old lady is all alone she realises that her house isn’t so small after all!